sourcegraph/about/blogposts/strange-loop-2019-complexities-of-color-in-computing.md

 ## Q & A
 (Audience) Have you seen research that links color perception and language?

-(Ellen) It's been years since I've looked at that research, but if I remember correctly, if people don't have the word for a color they are less likely to percieve it.
+(Ellen) It's been years since I've looked at that research, but if I remember correctly, if people don't have the word for a color they are less likely to perceive it.

 (Audience) Have you seen any attempts out of Hong Kong to disrupt facial recognition?